-ABSN Need-based scholarships are awarded to the neediest newly admitted Prelicensure students who, in addition to the FAFSA, submit the CSS Profile and required tax documents by the posted deadlines and have the greatest financial need.
-In addition to the 2022 student federal tax return information, students who are married must include 2022 federal tax information for his/her spouse.
-Students born on or after January 1, 1989, must also submit parent 2022 federal tax return information.
+Prelicensure scholarships are awarded to the neediest newly admitted Prelicensure students who, in addition to the FAFSA, submit the CSS Profile and required tax documents by the posted deadlines and have the greatest financial need.
+In addition to the 2023 student federal tax return information, students who are married must include 2023 federal tax information for his/her spouse.
+Students born on or after January 1, 1990, must also submit parent 2023 federal tax return information.
 The financial aid office reviews all completed applications and meets to award the scholarships.
-Only students with the greatest financial need receive scholarships, and the scholarship are awarded up to full tuition, divided over the four semesters of the ABSN program.
+Only students with the greatest financial need receive scholarships, and the scholarships are awarded up to full tuition, divided over the four semesters of the Prelicensure program.

-North Carolina Community College scholarships are automatically awarded at an amount of 15% tuition per semester for eligible admitted students.
+North Carolina Nurse Educator scholarships are automatically awarded a scholarship to cover a set percentage of tuition per semester for eligible admitted students.
 No separate application is required.

-DUSON merit scholarships are awarded to one student per program cohort (Fall 2024: 1-ABSN, 1-MSN, 1-CRNA, 1-Post-Master's DNP; Spring 2025: 1-ABSN, 1-MSN, 1-Post-Master's DNP).
-Each scholarship is awarded for a fixed amount and number of semesters, and the total amount is equal to approximately 50% of the program's tuition.
-Students are selected as part of the admissions application process.
+DUSON merit scholarships are awarded to one student per program cohort (Fall 2025: 1-Prelicensure, 1-MSN, 1-CRNA, 1-Post-Master's DNP; Spring 2026: 1-Prelicensue, 1-MSN, 1-Post-Master's DNP).
+Total scholarship awards are: \$40,000-Prelicensure, \$36,000 - MSN, \$29,000 - DNP, \$68,400 - CRNA, divided over a set number of semesters per program Students are selected as part of the admissions application process.
 The Admissions office communicates the merit scholarship through the admissions application portal.